devupin/allie/README.md

 - [ ] Better log messages
 - [ ] Better error handling

+## Name

+The name Allie comes from the book The Notebook by Nicholas Sparks, where protagonist's name is Allie Nelson.

 ## License

 The mighty MIT license.
 Please check `LICENSE` for more details.